-The referendum timing was intended to be fast, with a simple referendum.
+The referendum timing was intended to be fast, to leave time for Elections BC to hold boundaries hearings for new ridings for the 2021 election, with a simple referendum.
 It did not allow enough time for public education on three systems.
 The consequences of this are discussed below.

 Thousands of electoral reformers spent six months defending the process and how it was arrived at.
 It’s hard to admit that the process was the problem.
 But the polling evidence is clear.
 With a referendum on first-past-the-post versus one fully fleshed-out alternative, designed and explained via deep public consultation, PR would have won.
 Reformers should not be afraid to say so.

 An online study conducted from December 18 to December 20, 2018, among 803 adults in British Columbia.

 (There was also an Angus Reid poll, but it asked less useful questions, and gave no results from non-voters.
 And its sample did not match the referendum outcome.)

 The Research Co. poll mirrored the results of the referendum, with 49% of respondents reporting they voted for the first-past-the-post system, 31% voting to move to a proportional representation system, and 20% not casting a ballot.
 Once the non-voters are removed, the result of the “exit poll” is 61% choosing to retain the existing system and 39% opting to change it.